[2.3.3+] Interface groups with a '-' (dash) in name are not handled correctly, breaking firewall rules

 pkg_ instead of

 (Plus, can file a separate bug about the last remaining issue, i.e. that users shouldn't be allowed to mess with package-created interface groups, but that depends on 2/ above).

-#7 Updated by Phillip Davis 19 days ago
+#7 Updated by Phillip Davis about 2 months ago

 I guess the package should be responsible for deleting the Interface Group as it uninstalls itself.